Rice University: Late twentieth and early twenty-first century

 The Economic Summit of Industrialized Nations was held at Rice in 1990.
 Three years later, in 1993, the James A. Baker III Institute for Public Policy was created.
 In 1997, the Edythe Bates Old Grand Organ and Recital Hall and the Center for Nanoscale Science and Technology, renamed in 2005 for the late Nobel Prize winner and Rice professor Richard E. Smalley, were dedicated at Rice.
 In 1999, the Center for Biological and Environmental Nanotechnology was created.
 The Rice Owls baseball team was ranked #1 in the nation for the first time in that year (1999), holding the top spot for eight weeks.

 In 2003, the Owls won their first national championship in baseball, which was the first for the university in any team sport, beating Southwest Missouri State in the opening game and then the University of Texas and Stanford University twice each en route to the title.
 In 2008, President David Leebron issued a ten-point plan titled "Vision for the Second Century" outlining plans to increase research funding, strengthen existing programs, and increase collaboration.
 The plan has brought about another wave of campus constructions, including the newly renamed BioScience Research Collaborative building (intended to foster collaboration with the adjacent Texas Medical Center), a new recreational center and the renovated Autry Court basketball stadium, and the addition of two new residential colleges, Duncan College and McMurtry College.

 Beginning in late 2008, the university considered a merger with Baylor College of Medicine, though the merger was ultimately rejected in 2010.
-Select Rice undergraduates are currently guaranteed admission to Baylor College of Medicine upon graduation as part of the Rice/Baylor Medical Scholars program.
+Select Rice undergraduates were guaranteed admission to Baylor College of Medicine upon graduation as part of the Rice/Baylor BS/MD Medical Scholars program, until the termination of the program in 2022.

 In 2018, the university added an online MBA program, MBA@Rice.

 In June 2019, the university's president announced plans for a task force on Rice's "past in relation to slave history and racial injustice", stating that "Rice has some historical connections to that terrible part of American history and the segregation and racial disparities that resulted directly from it".

 In 2021, President Leebron decided to pursue a development agreement with the City of Houston in response to requests from community members and Rice students regarding the Rice Innovation District.
 This decision was made instead of implementing a community benefits agreement, which had been suggested by the community.
 Typically, community benefits agreements involve a community coalition as a signatory, but the proposed agreement with the City of Houston will not include such a coalition.

+In 2025, the university announced the establishment of the 12th residential college, Chao College.
+The new residential college is built on the grounds of the old Sid Richardson building and is named after Ting Tsung Chao and Wei Fong Chao, Texan entrepreneurs and billionaires.
+Funds originally intended to establish the 13th residential college were instead utilized towards the development of a new building to house Lovett College.